 Why Learn a Language for Travel: One Travel Story

 In my humble efforts to provide tourist etiquette tips, the one I repeatedly come back to is to learning the local language of the country you are visiting, or at least attempt to communicate in that language.
-If communication is key (or maybe that’s just me), then how more key could it be in a foreign country?
-Here is but one of my stories on why you should learn a language for travel to improve your travel experience.
+Communication is key in life and even more so when traveling abroad.
+Here is but one of my stories on why you should learn a language for travel to improve your solo travel over 50 trip.

 Like this?
 Share it with others!